Chelsea attempt to sign Havertz for €80m - still €20m below Leverkusen's asking price | Goal.com

 Meanwhile, Real Madrid have to sell before they buy in this transfer market as the coronavirus pandemic hits some clubs worse than others.
 The Spanish giants are unlikely to be able to raise the €100m despite initially having been the versatile midfielder's first choice.

-Having scored 18 goals and provided eight assists in all competitions in 2019-20, the versatile forward has emerged as Germany's outstanding young talent, with Frank Lampard having publicly referred to him as a "top player".
+Having scored 18 goals and provided eight assists in all competitions in 2019-20, Havertz has emerged as Germany's outstanding young talent, with Frank Lampard having publicly referred to him as a "top player".

 Meanwhile, Chelsea are hoping to sell Emerson Palmieri to help fund a move for Chilwell which could break the world transfer record for a full-back.

-Chelsea may look at strengthening their goalkeeper position and centre back positions after poor defensive performances throughout the entirety of last season.
+Chelsea may look at strengthening their goalkeeper and centre-back positions after poor defensive performances throughout the entirety of last season.

 However, Kepa looks difficult to sell due to Chelsea's attempts to make back most of the money they paid for him, while even his salary is leading to only cautious loan approaches from Valencia and Sevilla.